xthemadgenius/btcrec-cli/docs/INSTALL.md

 Since MacOS 10.13 (High Sierra), both Python3 and PIP come bundled with MacOS.
 (I don't have a MacOS to test this but I believe this is the case)

-If you run into issues, you can download and install the latest python3 release from python.org

-_**Coincurve:** If you run in to issues installing coincurve directly via pip3, you will need to run the commands for MacOS here: https://ofek.dev/coincurve/install/ after which coincurve should install correctly via pip3_
+_**Coincurve:** If you run in to issues installing coincurve directly via pip3, you will need to run the commands for MacOS here: (https://ofek.dev/coincurve/install/) after which coincurve should install correctly via pip3.
+This will also require you to have a working installation of brew which can be obtained from (https://brew.sh/)_

 ## 3) Install requirements via Python Pip ##